 Savusavu is a port town on Vanua Levu Island, part of Fiji's Cakaudrove province.
 The town is on the island's southern coast and has population around 3,500.
 Savusavu can be reached by plane (1 hour travel time) from Nadi (Port Denarau) or by ferry (approx 12-hour travel time) from Suva or Lautoka.

 Savusavu is best known among tourists for its hot springs (opposite the Hot Springs Hotel).
-At low tide, tourists can see their steam comming from smaller outlets along the foreshore.
-In late-19th century, for 2 months in the year, these hot springs turned into 12-18-m high geysers.
+At low tide, tourists can see their steam coming from smaller outlets along the foreshore.
+In the late-19th century, for 2 months in the year, these hot springs turned into 12-18-m high geysers.